 Beyerdynamic DT770 Pro 80 – great balance between required quality and high-end feel

-DT770 Pro is definitely a step up from HD280 Pro and MDR-7506.
+DT770 Pro is a step up from HD280 Pro and MDR-7506.
 You will usually find them around 50% more expensive.
-They offer as great features as the previous two products but they have some advantages.
+They offer as great features as the previous two products, and they have some additional advantages.